Client: Butler Gallery

 RTE / Creative Ireland Feature

-Click and drag for a 360 degree view and follow of the paw prints to guide you through.
-Look out for interactive information icons and play buttons for the full virtual tour experience and real insight into the art of animation.
+Click and drag for a 360 degree view and follow the paw prints to guide you through.
+Look out for interactive information icons and play buttons for the full virtual tour experience.

 An exhibition response to four time Oscar© nominated Irish animation studio Cartoon Saloon‘s film, WolfWalkers.
 The exhibition featured core working drawings and mixed media documenting the making of the film.